joseluisq/rust-linux-darwin-builder/README.md

 	cargo build --target x86_64-apple-darwin
 ```

-Read more details about it take a look at [Cross compiling Rust from Linux to macOS](https://wapl.es/rust/2019/02/17/rust-cross-compile-linux-to-macos.html) by James Waples.
+For more details take a look at [Cross compiling Rust from Linux to macOS](https://wapl.es/rust/2019/02/17/rust-cross-compile-linux-to-macos.html) by James Waples.

 ## Contributions